 Chefs and home cooks begin by gathering their ingredients in a pot—typically some combination of pigs’ ears, pork belly, chicken, taro root, carrots, cabbage, garlic, and morcela (blood sausage).
 Around 5 a.m., they’ll take their cookware to Furnas’s caldera lake.
 Everyone has a usual spot staked out.

 Once they’ve placed the pots of meat and vegetables in the ground, it takes six to eight hours for the stew to cook by geothermal heat.
 Chefs don’t actually add water or stock to the pot—the steam forces out the ingredients’ juices, creating a natural sauce.
-The result is moist and flavorful, with a hint of sulfur.
+The result is moist and flavorful, with a slight aroma revealing its sulfuric origin.